-Everything You Need to Know About a Cat’s Body Language
+Everything You Need to Know About Cat Body Language

 People have got cats all wrong.
-Cats aren’t anti-social, nocturnal predators who are out for a hostile takeover every time your back is turned.
-The memes and articles mocking cats’ vindictive nature aren’t any more true than those stories that insist dogs are simply wolves in our midst, constantly vying for the role of alpha.
+Cats aren't anti-social, nocturnal predators who are out for a hostile takeover every time your back is turned.
+The memes and articles mocking cats' vindictive nature aren't any more true than those stories that insist dogs are simply wolves in our midst, constantly vying for the role of alpha.
 Hogwash!
-I’m here to set the record straight about cat behavior.
+We are here to set the record straight about cat behavior and body language.

-If you’re concerned about some aspect of your cat’s behavior, addressing it starts with understanding how your cat perceives you.
-One reminder: If you notice sudden, unexplained changes in your cat’s behavior, consult your veterinarian to rule out medical causes for this change.
+If you're concerned about some aspect of your cat's behavior, addressing it starts making sure your feline pal feels well.
+If you notice sudden, unexplained changes in your cat's behavior, consult your veterinarian to rule out medical causes for this change.

 "Cats' fear can often be caused by exposure to unfamiliar or unpredictable things, such as loud sounds and sudden, jerky movements," says Mikel Delgado, PhD, CAAB, co-owner of Feline Minds, a cat behavior consulting firm.
 To form a trusting connection, leave any force or frustration out of your relationship.

-Cats who fear their people might exhibit the following behaviors:
+Cats who might find a human frightening may exhibit one or all of the following behaviors:

-- Marking: Marking is generally done on a vertical surface to calm a cat’s nerves or stake a claim.
+- Marking: Marking is generally done on a vertical surface to calm a cat's nerves or stake a claim in an unfamiliar environment.

-- Swatting: Cats use their claws to defend themselves when they feel trapped or to enforce personal space.
+- Swatting: Cats use their claws to defend themselves when they feel trapped, frightened, or to enforce personal space.

 - Vocalizing: Cats yowl, hiss, or spit when they're threatened or afraid.
 They will hiss as a warning before biting.